softboiler/copier-pipeline/README.md

 - [Codecov](https://about.codecov.io/): The GitHub organization/user hosting this project needs this app to check code coverage.
 A provider for determining test coverage in your CI.
 Tests are an important part of modern software.
 This template allows you to write tests when you are ready, but will not penalize you for not using tests early on, though you should configure Codecov for your GitHub user or organization so CI runs properly.
 - [Renovate](https://github.com/marketplace/renovate): This tool manages your dependencies automatically.
 When writing code, it is sensible to pin all of the packages you depend on to exact or minimum versions, and periodically bump those versions when you are certain it won't break your project.
 Using CI tools and tests, as well as local testing, will increase your confidence in being able to safely upgrade.

-## One-time setup
+## Dev machine setup

 These requirements should only need to be installed once on a given machine.
-I hope to eventually encode these requirements into a script that can be run on any system, but for now I will detail the manual installation steps needed to fully utilize this template.
+Until I unify the documentation, see this [in-depth setup guide](https://github.com/blakeNaccarato/gist-template#in-depth-setup-guide) for details, including an [`Initialize-WindowsDev.ps1`](https://github.com/blakeNaccarato/gist-template#initialize-windowsdevps1) script that magically does all of this for you on Windows (via [`winget`](https://learn.microsoft.com/en-us/windows/package-manager/winget/).
 Also, make sure you set up a [GitHub](https://github.com/) account.
 Parts of this template assume you are hosting your project on GitHub.
 This template sets up GitHub Actions for you, a continuous integration (CI) tool that checks code for correctness, publishes documentation, and more.

 - [Git](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup): Git allows for version control of your code and is required for versioning your code with GitHub, and using this template.
 - [VSCode](https://code.visualstudio.com/docs/setup/setup-overview): This template focuses on custom configuration and extensions in VSCode to speed up the development process.